-The Garuda, transliterated as "Garuda" in Chinese Buddhist scriptures, is one of the Eight Great Dragons, the guardians of the Dharma.
-It feeds on dragons and symbolizes its fearlessness and power, capable of suppressing evil.
+The Garuda, transliterated as "Jialouluo" in Han Chinese Buddhist scriptures, is one of the eight classes of celestial beings who protect Buddhist teachings.
+It feeds on serpents, symbolizing mighty fearlessness and the subjugation of evil forces.

 Product Description